LUCAS MUSEUM OF NARRATIVE ART

-- Develop flagship programs serving students, educators, and school and district administrators, with a focus on high-volume visit programs and deep partnerships with school communities, ensuring alignment with institutional mission and strategic priorities in the years up to and beyond opening
+- Co- develop flagship programs serving young people, with a focus on teens, ensuring alignment with institutional mission and strategic priorities in the years up to and beyond opening

-- Collaborate with other divisions across the museum, including Curatorial, Social Impact, and External Affairs to implement creative interpretive approaches, ensure relevance to current issues and diverse constituencies, activate collection and exhibition content, and effectively market programs
+- Collaborate with other divisions across the museum, including Curatorial, Social Impact, and External Affairs to consider creative interpretive and programmatic approaches, ensure relevance to current issues and diverse constituencies, activate collection and exhibition content, and effectively market programs

 - Work with colleagues to contribute to the planning, design, and coordinated use of museum spaces

-- Build relationships with external associates in schools at all levels, educational administration, and education policy stakeholders, working in partnership to expand the reach and accessibility of the Museums programs and resources
+- Build relationships with external associates in arts, cultural, educational, community and civic organizations to provide meaningful experiences with youth constituencies, working in partnership to expand the reach and accessibility of the Museums programs and resources

-- With the Director of Youth and K-12 Programs, develop budgets for school and educator programs, tracking expenses and resource use in alignment with departmental priorities
+- With the Director of Youth and K-12 Programs, co-develop budgets for youth and family programs, tracking expenses and resource use in alignment with departmental priorities

-- Research artwork in the collection and exhibitions to develop school programs, classes and workshops, and interpretive resources about narrative art that are accessible and relevant to multigenerational audiences
+- Research artwork in the collection and exhibitions to co-create youth programs, classes and workshops, and interpretive resources about narrative art that are accessible and relevant to multigenerational audiences

-- Minimum five (5) years developing high quality, innovative and impactful school programming in educational, arts, or cultural settings
+- Minimum three (3) years in co-creating and leading high quality, innovative and impactful youth programming in community, cultural or educational settings

-- Practice in developing a range of participatory engagements that connect students with their adults: educators, guardians, family, and community members, with attention to engaging a range of learning styles, cognitive and physical abilities, and cultural backgrounds
+people with their adults during out-of-school time: including guardians, family, and other supportive community members, with attention to engaging a range of learning styles, cognitive and physical abilities, and cultural backgrounds

 - Demonstrated practice of centering DEAI principles and values in relationships with internal and external collaborators and program frameworks